veebch/icarus/README.md

 # Icarus

 This is the instruction kit for making the simplest of LED lights.
-It all centres around a CREE XLamp® CMU2236 LED.
+It all centres around a CREE XLamp® CMU2236 LED (available with [CRI](https://en.wikipedia.org/wiki/Color_rendering_index)  of 80 or 90).
 An inexpensive and bright (~5.5Klm) LED.
 It is powered by USB-c and the 100cm² heatsink means that this (for now) is a silent fanless light.
 There's lots of room for improvement (tripod mount, active cooling, better enclosure) but we're sharing this early because we find it handy for taking photos/video (examples below).

 ## Assembly